top of page

 So this is what happens.
 You're laying down, relaxing and all of sudden:

--you feel a sort of numbness or buzzing in your skin -you hearing all sorts of strange sounds, like going through all sorts of random radio stations really fast -your body is frozen and you can only move your eyes ("sleep paralysis") -you feel or hear other people or animals in your room -your body turns all liquidy like water and parts of you start floating -your mind is spacing in and out of sleep
+-you feel a sort of numbness or buzzing in your skin -you hear all sorts of strange sounds, like going through all sorts of random radio stations really fast or lots of chatter you really can't make out -your body is frozen and you can only move your eyes ("sleep paralysis") -you feel or hear other people or animals in your room -your body feels like turns all liquidy like water and parts of you start floating -your mind is spacing in and out of sleep

 MY FAVORITE BOOKS